All About LSD

 effects can be unpleasant, such as spiders crawling on the skin.
 Or they can be so

-strong the person feels like he or she is losing control.
+strong the person feels like they are losing control.

 Having a bad reaction to LSD and similar drugs is common.
 The scary sensations may

 last a few minutes or several hours.
 They can be mildly frightening or terrifying.

 The user may feel panicked, confused, suspicious, anxious, and helpless.